-If you don’t do a wine tour when visiting Cape Town, you’ll miss a lot.
-Not just good wine, but also the spectacular scenery in Stellenbosch and Franschhoek.
-I’m pretty sure the Cape Winelands are one of the most beautiful wine regions in the world!
+If you don’t do a wine tour when visiting Cape Town, you’ll miss out on more than just great wine—you’ll also miss the spectacular scenery of Stellenbosch and Franschhoek.
+I’m pretty sure the Cape Winelands are among the most beautiful wine regions in the world!

-So I had decided to do a wine tour, but the question was, where to find a vegan-friendly wine tour?
-Many people are not aware of this, but most of the wines are processed with non-vegan clarifying agents like casein, gelatin, and albumin.
-Also, the wine tours usually include cheese tasting, etc. and the included lunch won’t be vegan.
+I decided I wanted to experience a wine tour, but the challenge was finding one that was vegan-friendly.
+Many people don’t realize this, but most wines are processed with non-vegan clarifying agents like casein, gelatin, and albumin.
+In addition, traditional wine tours often include cheese tastings, and the lunch provided isn’t typically vegan.

 I tried to google “vegan wine tour Cape Town” – nothing came up.
-I had almost given up on the wine tour idea when suddenly after booking an Airbnb, I got a list of tours they offered for Cape Town.
-One was called Generous Earth, a three-day vegan food and drink immersion.
-The tour is run by Eric and Susan, a vegan couple who are also Airbnb hosts.
+I was almost ready to give up on the idea when, after booking an Airbnb, I was given a list of tours offered for Cape Town.
+One caught my attention: Generous Earth, a three-day vegan food and drink immersion.
+The tour is run by Eric and Susan, a vegan couple who also host on Airbnb.

-I had to do a bit research because I hadn’t even heard that Airbnb is now offering tours as well.
-I found out that Airbnb hosts can now offer tours and experiences which sounds like a great idea because of course, the locals know the best places and things to do.
-This is a relatively new thing on Airbnb, and not all cities offer tours.
+I had to do a bit of research because I didn’t even know Airbnb offered tours, but I learned that Airbnb hosts can now offer experiences, which is a fantastic idea since locals know the best places and activities.
+This is a relatively new feature on Airbnb, and not all cities offer tours.

 Here is a summary of the 3-day immersion.
 You can read the full itinerary here.